voxel51/fiftyone/docs/source/user_guide/app.rst

 patches!

 By default, patches are cropped so only the label(s) that make up the patch are visible.
-To view the entire image when in a patches view, you click on the settings icon and uncheck the `Crop to patch` setting.
+To view the entire image when in a patches view, you can click on the settings icon and uncheck the `Crop to patch` setting.
 The setting is available in both the grid and expanded sample view.